-Note: This table presents the results of the analysis of the impact of the audit opinion and audit quality on the quality of financial reports measured by both accrual and real earnings management. \, \\, \\\ Denote statistical significance at the 0.10, 0.05, and 0.01 levels, respectively.
+Note: This table presents the results of the analysis of the impact of the audit opinion and audit quality on the quality of financial reports measured by both accrual and real earnings management. , , Denote statistical significance at the 0.10, 0.05, and 0.01 levels, respectively.
 All continuous variables in this study were processed with winsorizing at a 1% level.
 Definition of variables: |DA| is the absolute value of discretionary accruals calculated from the Kothari et al. [52] model.
 REM is real earnings management, calculated from the Roychowdhury [54] model.
 ADOPN is an audit opinion that If the auditor's opinion is considered unqualified, the value is 1; otherwise, it is 0.
 ADQ is audit quality; the value is 1 if the company's financial reports are audited by the Big4 audit firm and 0 otherwise.
 CVD19 is a period of COVID-19 outbreak.
-Take the value of 1 if the year after the COVID-19 outbreak (2016-2018).
+Take the value of 1 if the year after the COVID-19 outbreak (2019-2021) and 0 if the year before the COVID-19 outbreak (2016-2018).
 SIZE is the firm size determined using the natural log of total assets.
 LEV is the financial leverage determined by dividing total liabilities and assets.
 TBQ is the company's profitability measured by Tobin's Q. SALGROWTH is the sales growth rate.
 LOSS is companies experiencing losses that take the value 1 if the company obtained negative net income and 0 otherwise.